Skip to main content

 Cardiovascular Health and Metabolic Considerations

 Estrogen exerts protective effects on the cardiovascular system.
-It influences lipid metabolism, typically promoting favorable by increasing high-density lipoprotein (HDL) cholesterol and decreasing low-density lipoprotein (LDL) cholesterol.
+It influences lipid metabolism, typically promoting favorable lipid profiles by increasing high-density lipoprotein (HDL) cholesterol and decreasing low-density lipoprotein (LDL) cholesterol.
 Estrogen also contributes to vascular health by promoting endothelial function and vasodilation.
+The suppression of estrogen by AIs can lead to alterations in these parameters.
+Studies have indicated that aromatase inhibitor use may be associated with less favorable lipid profiles, potentially increasing cardiovascular risk factors over time.

 Beyond lipids, there is emerging evidence suggesting that long-term estrogen deprivation might influence glucose metabolism and insulin sensitivity.
-While the direct causal links are still being elucidated, the interconnectedness of hormonal and metabolic pathways suggests that broad could have subtle yet significant effects on overall metabolic health, including body composition and fat distribution.
+While the direct causal links are still being elucidated, the interconnectedness of hormonal and metabolic pathways suggests that broad estrogen suppression could have subtle yet significant effects on overall metabolic health, including body composition and fat distribution.
 This underscores the importance of a holistic assessment of metabolic markers in individuals undergoing AI therapy.

 Neurocognitive and Mood Alterations